 Commit your works to the Lord, And your thoughts will be established (Proverbs 16:3, NKJV).

-The Bible is filled with wisdom and instruction for all aspects of life, including our work.
-Proverbs 16:1-3 gives us insight into how to approach our work with humility and trust in God, who will ultimately bring success.
-In this article, we will explore ways to commit our works to the Lord, as outlined by these verses.
+The Bible is filled with wisdom and instruction that encompasses all aspects of life, including our work.
+Proverbs 16:1-3 offers valuable insights on how to approach our work with humility and trust in God, who ultimately brings success.
+In this article, we will explore practical ways to entrust our endeavors to the Lord, as outlined in these verses.

 8 Ways to Commit Your Works to God

 1. Refine Your Plans to Align with God’s Will

 When dedicating your works to God, strive to align your desires and plans with His greater purpose.
 This can be achieved by surrendering your aspirations to His divine wisdom.
 By doing so, you open yourself up to receiving blessings from God beyond your expectations.
 It’s not wrong to express your personal desires and wishes before God, but the key is to align them with His divine intentions.
 In fact, the Bible mentions in Psalm 37:4 that He will grant you the desires of your heart.
 Embracing this surrender allows you to be receptive to God’s loving guidance and unwavering direction.
 Avoid letting your desires obstruct God’s destined path for you; instead, embrace His divine plan and release your grip on control.

 In her article about exchanging your dreams for God’s plan, MaryLynn Johnson writes:

 He [God] desires that we surrender our own plans to him so that we can be ready, willing, and available to go wherever he leads — regardless of whether it’s what we pictured or planned for ourselves.
 It is never easy to loosen our grip on our own desires, but it is the first step to experiencing the joy of embracing God’s will for us.